-- Gender Flip: Mr. Li in the comic.
+- Gender Flip: The character was Mr. Li in the comic.

 - Not So Stoic: She loses her composure while the Joker is holding her, Black Mask, and several drug dealers hostage, and is preparing to set them on fire.

-- Affably Evil: He states that he never resorts to violence or killing unless it's for a "greater cause" and is deeply remorseful that his hiring of the Joker was ultimately what lead to Jason's murder; his attempt to fix things via Lazarus Pit resurrection is what sets off the main plot.
+- Affably Evil: He states that he never resorts to violence or killing unless it's for "greater goals" and is deeply remorseful that his hiring of the Joker was ultimately what led to Jason's murder; his attempt to fix things via Lazarus Pit resurrection is what sets off the main plot.

-- The Atoner: After Jason's death, Ra's chooses not to oppose Batman again, and tries to resurrect Jason to try and repair the damage he inadvertantly caused.
+- The Atoner: After Jason's death, Ra's chooses not to oppose Batman again, and tries to resurrect Jason to try and repair the damage he inadvertently caused.

 - Even Evil Has Standards: He is greatly upset by the death of Jason, calling it both unnecessary and brutal.
 Batman points out he never had a problem killing before.
 Ra's counters by pointing out he has killed for a greater good, never for laughs as Joker did.

 - Evil Is Not a Toy: Ra's hired the Joker to serve as a distraction so he could blow up European financial institutions to cripple their economy.
 He admits he underestimated just how psychotic the Joker was when he murdered the second Robin.

 - Friendly Enemy: As per usual, though he and Batman are at odds, Ra's continues to respect his foe, treats him with courtesy even when Batman breaks into his lair, and always refers to him as "Detective."